ErikOSProject/ErikKernel/IPC.md

 METHOD <PID> <IID> <MID>
 ```

 Upon invoking `METHOD`, the kernel spawns a new thread in the target process to handle the request.
 The target process must register a method handler entry point via a kernel-provided API.
+The interface identifier is placed in `rdi`, the method identifier in `rsi`, and the caller's PID in `rdx` for the handler.

 ### SIGNAL Semantics